 European Contact & Christianity

-In 1482 or 1483 CE the Portuguese arrived off the coast, and following a positive start to international relations for the Kongolese, there was a boom in Kongo's slave markets.
+From 1470 and the Portuguese colonization of Sao Tome and Principe, islands off the coast, there was a boom in Kongo's slave markets.
 In return, the Kongolese received cotton clothing, silk, glazed china, glass mirrors, knives and glass beads.
 The consumption of these luxuries was highly controlled by the king so that only the elite he favoured had access to them.

 Some Kongo kings converted to Christianity, the first being King Affonso I (r.
 1506-1543 CE), following the efforts of Christian missionaries who first arrived in the region in 1491 CE.
 The new religion with its strange but glittering ceremonies and the implied association with the wealthy European traders enhanced the prestige of the king in the eyes of his people.
 Catholicism was established as the official religion of the royal household, the capital was renamed Sao Salvador, churches were built, and Affonso even successfully invited the Pope to permit the appointment of a Kongo bishop.
 During the second half of the 17th century CE, Christianity received a further boost in the region when Italian Capuchin missionaries set their sights on Kongo.
 The religion would have a lasting effect on art in the kingdom, which incorporated such elements as the cross and European conventions of proportion, mixing these with the indigenous passion for stylization and geometric decoration to produce distinctive statues, pottery, masks and relief carvings in all materials from copper to ivory, as well as woven fabrics.